gabriel-dehan/dyson-sphere-blueprints/README.md

 - [ ] Add a mailer
 - [ ] GA
 - [ ] Handle multipe blueprint mods, add js in the blueprint and search form to load versions according to the selected mod
+- [ ] Refacto all max-width / margin: 0 auto in a single wrapper

 # Deploy